Conquering Long COVID: Gut Health's Role in Recovery

 In fact, it is estimated that over 30% of patients have at least one long COVID symptom within 3 months of infection and that number climbs to over 50% of patients reporting symptoms between 3-6 months post-infection [16].

 Research suggests that these lasting problems may be related to gut dysbiosis, which can persist for more than 3-6 months after having COVID-19.
 Lasting dysbiosis begins to cause body-wide problems, primarily through heightened inflammation and/or the long-term loss of butyrate-producing beneficial bacteria [17].
 Butyrate is one of the three key SCFAs in our bodies.
-It is responsible for making different molecules that send signals to regulate our digestive, respiratory and immune systems, and even support our mental well-being.
+It is responsible for making different molecules that send signals to regulate our digestive, respiratory, and immune systems, and even support our mental well-being.
 In fact, a large portion of our neurotransmitters, the chemicals that control our mood and cognitive functioning, are made in the gut!

 One study that examined the gut microbiomes of long COVID patients one year after infection found a significant reduction in SCFA-producing bacteria [18].
 Another study observed a correlation between lowered serotonin levels and long COVID symptoms [19].
 Serotonin is a key neurotransmitter affecting mood, cognition, and numerous bodily functions.
 And guess what—its precursor, tryptophan, is made in the gut by SCFA-producing bacteria.